A flexible test facility for liquid xenon detector development

 During operation, the temperature of a single thermocouple bolted to the heat exchanger is maintained by switching refrigerant flow on or off.
 A cooling duty cycle of 25\% with a period of 5~minutes is typical.
-The Novec 7000 bath ensures that the chamber remains insensitive to temperature changes caused by the change in cooling state. xenon cell temperatures have been shown to remain stable to within 100~mK over many hours of operation (\cref{fig:temp} for example).
-There are no sensors measuring the LXe directly; thermocouples and resistance temperature detectors (RTDs) are instead placed in thermal contact with the body of the SS316 CF chamber.
+The Novec 7000 bath ensures that the chamber remains insensitive to temperature changes caused by the change in cooling state.
+Test chamber temperatures have been shown to remain stable to within 100~mK over many hours of operation (\cref{fig:temp} for example).
+There are no sensors measuring the LXe directly; thermocouples and resistance temperature detectors (RTDs) are instead placed in thermal contact with the exterior surface of the SS316 CF chamber.

 Heat leaking into the cryostat is dominated by conduction through the cryostat top flange --- a solid steel plate, 1.3~cm thick in the Small System and 1.6~cm thick in the Large System --- coupled through gas convection of dry nitrogen between the Novec 7000 liquid surface and the top flange.
 The nitrogen is used to back-fill the cryostat volume to 1 atmosphere, mitigating potential water vapor leaks from the numerous KF connections and epoxied electrical feedthroughs.
 Permanent insulation of this region is impractical because of the density of cables and tubes extending through it.